-Executive Summary
+Executive Summary 4

-Introduction and Background6
+Introduction and Background 6

-Research Objectives7
+Research Objectives 7

-Methods8
+Methods 8

-Limitations and Challenges11
+Limitations and Challenges.
+11

-Key Findings12
+Key Findings 12

-Is Participation in REAP Associated with Increased Decision-Making by Women on Household Financial Expenses?
+Is Participation in REAP Associated with Increased Decision-Making by Wor Household Financial Expenses?

-Decisions around livestock and related supplies
+Decisions around livestock and related supplies 12

-Decisions on credit and business-related expenses
+Decisions on credit and business-related expenses 14

-Decisions related to food
+Decisions related to food 14

-Decisions on health care expenses
+Decisions on health care expenses 15

-Decisions on school-related expenses
+Decisions on school-related expenses 16

-Decisions on transportation
+Decisions on transportation 18

-Decisions on personal effects and celebrations
+Decisions on personal effects and celebrations 18

-Drivers of Change in Decision-Making: Participants Perspectives on How Changes Have Occurred
+Drivers of Change in Decision-Making: Participants Perspectives on How Ch O

-Having their own money has lessened dependence on husbands
+Having their own money has lessened dependence on husbands 20

-Increasing confidence and sense of self-worth
+Increasing confidence and sense of self-worth 20

 Men's changing perceptions 21

-How is Women's Participation in REAP Associated with Household Disagreement and Conflict?
+How is Women's Participation in REAP Associated with Household Disagree Conflict?

-Effect of REAP on Child Labor and Intention to Send Girls to School24
+Effect of REAP on Child Labor and Intention to Send Girls to School 24

-Discussion and Key Learnings from the Study
+Discussion and Key Learnings from the Study 27

 Conclusions 30

-Appendix 1: FGD Guides
+Annandiy 1: FCD Cuidas 39